LeBlaaanc/react-native-flurry/README.md

 npm install react-native-flurry --save

-### 2. Add it to your project
+### 2. Integrate Flurry

-In Xcode project navigator, right click on Libraries, click on Add Files to "Project Name" and add node_modules/react-native-flurry/RNFlurry.xcodeproj.
+Download Flurry iOS SDK and follow the instructions to integrate Flurry to your app.

-### 3. Integrate Flurry
+**Please make sure the Flurry library is under project_root/ios/Flurry folder.**

-Download Flurry iOS SDK and follow the instructions but instead of adding it to the app, add it to RNFlurry.xcodeproj under libraries.
+### 3. Add react-native-flurry to your project

-* Right click on RNFlurry.xcodeproj under libraries, click on Add Files to "RNFlurry.xcodeproj" and select Flurry library folder.
+* In Xcode project navigator, right click on Libraries, click on Add Files to "Project Name" and add node_modules/react-native-flurry/RNFlurry.xcodeproj.

-* Add Security.framework and SystemConfiguration.framework to your app.
+* Under the project's 'Build Phases' tab, add libRNFlurry.a to 'Link Binary With Libraries'.

 ## Usage